Exploring dynamical phase transitions with cold atoms in an optical cavity

-For the time traces presented in Fig.~\ref{fig:Nscale}(a), we map the magnetization across different drive strengths with fixed $\delta = 0$ and atoms initially in $\ket{\downarrow}$.
-For drives deep in the ferromagnetic phase of Fig.~\ref{fig:Nscale}(a)(i), we observe small amplitude oscillations that are in excellent agreement with our theoretical model based on a mean-field description of the system (see Appendices).
-Close to the experimental critical point, Fig.~\ref{fig:Nscale}(a)(ii)-(iii), the dynamics becomes more complicated due to the complex interplay between interactions, drive and decoherence due to undesirable atomic motion in the optical lattice (see Appendices).
-Deep in the paramagnetic phase we observe dynamics of the magnetization $\langle \hat{J}_z \rangle$ consistent with single-particle Rabi flopping with frequency $\Omega$ and in good agreement with our simulation, as in Fig.~\ref{fig:Nscale}(a)(iv).
-Damping of the oscillations occurs predominantly due to inhomogeneity in the coupling of the spin-$1/2$s to the common cavity mode, shot-to-shot fluctuations in $\Omega/(\chi N)$ [attributed mostly to atom number fluctuations at the $\sim 5\%$ (rms) level] and atomic motion in the lattice, while spontaneous emission plays a limited role.
-We account for these effects in our theoretical model (red solid line), while fluctuations in $\Omega/(\chi N)$ are indicated by the red shaded regions.
-Typically, we notice that the experimentally calibrated parameters overestimates the value of $\Omega/(\chi N)$ by about 10\% compared to the numerical simulations.
-We attribute this systematic disagreement to drifts on the calibration parameters and details not captured by the theory model (see Appendices).
+For the time traces presented in Fig.~\ref{fig:Nscale}a), we map the magnetization across different drive strengths with fixed $\delta = 0$.
+For drives deep in the ferromagnetic phase [Fig.~\ref{fig:Nscale}(a)(i)], we observe small-amplitude oscillations that are in excellent agreement with our theoretical model based on a mean-field description of the system (see Methods and Supplementary Information).
+Close to the experimental critical point [Fig.~\ref{fig:Nscale}a)ii)-iii)], the dynamics become more complicated due to the complex interplay between interactions, drive and single-particle decoherence due to undesirable atomic motion in the optical lattice (see Supplementary Information and Supplementary Figs.~1 and 2).
+Deep in the paramagnetic phase [Fig.~\ref{fig:Nscale}a)iv)], we observe dynamics of the magnetization consistent with single-particle Rabi flopping with frequency $\Omega$ and in good agreement with our simulation.
+Damping of the oscillations occurs predominantly because of inhomogeneity in the coupling of the spins to the common cavity mode, shot-to-shot fluctuations in $\Omega/(\chi N)$ [attributed mostly to atom number fluctuations at about the $5\%$ (root mean square, r.m.s.) level] and atomic motion in the lattice.
+Spontaneous emission and decoherence related to leakage of photons from the cavity are negligible.
+We include these effects in our theoretical model [Fig.~\ref{fig:Nscale}a), red solid line], and fluctuations in $\Omega/(\chi N)$ are indicated by the red shaded regions.
+Typically, we notice that the experimentally calibrated parameters overestimate the value of $\Omega/(\chi N)$ by about 10\% compared with the numerical simulations.
+We attribute this systematic disagreement to drifts on the calibration parameters and details not captured by the theory model (see Supplementary Information).